David Domgjoni

-David Nue Domgjonas (born 21 May 1997), commonly known as David Domgjoni, is a Kosovan professional footballer who plays as a centre-back for Turkish club Manisa and the Kosovo national team.
+David Nue Domgjonas (born 21 May 1997), commonly known as David Domgjoni, is a Kosovan professional footballer who plays as a centre-back for Israeli club Hapoel Jerusalem.

 Club career

 Tirana

 On 2 July 2014, Domgjoni signed his first professional contract with Kategoria Superiore side Tirana after agreeing to a five-year deal.
 Three months later, he made his debut with Tirana in the 2014–15 Albanian Cup first round against Sopoti after being named in the starting line-up.

 Loan at Kastrioti

 On 22 January 2016, Domgjoni was loaned out to Kategoria e Parë club Kastrioti until the end of the 2015–16 season.
 On 13 February 2016, he made his debut in a 3–0 home win against Ada after being named in the starting line-up.

 Return to Liria as loan

 On 24 August 2017, Domgjoni joined as loan to Football Superleague of Kosovo side Liria Prizren.
 Fourteen days later, the club confirmed that he had joined on a season-long loan.
 Two days after joining, Domgjoni made his debut in a 1–0 away defeat against Prishtina after being named in the starting line-up.